WebOrigami/docs/src/eg/intro.md

 `eg` accepts strings in single quotes or backticks, but _not_ double quotes.
 The double quotes shown above are parsed by the _shell_, not `eg`.
 The double quotes are necessary because the `bash` shell shown here would otherwise consume the single quotes and prevent `eg` from seeing them.

 In the explorable graph paradigm, a function is also a graph (and vice versa).
-This means you can use path syntax as a convenient alternative way to specify a string argument with implicit quotes:
+You can use path syntax as a convenient alternative to specify a string argument to a function:

 ```sh
 $ eg greet/Alice